-BIOL 202.
-Botany - An intensive survey of plants, algae, and fungi.
-Prerequisite: four hours of biology.
-Offered spring term each year.
-Three hours lecture and one three-hour lab weekly.
-Four semester hours.
 BIOL 250-251.
 Anatomy and Physiology - A two-semester course designed to study the structure and function of the organ systems of humans.
 Recommended Prerequisite: BIOL 110 or 111.
 Offered as a year sequence beginning with the fall term each year.
 Four hours each semester.